Joshua-A-Shelton/Slag/README.md

 ## Including in your project

 Slag is built with cmake.
-The easiest way to include SLAG in your project is as follows (requires cmake >= 3.24)
+The easiest way to include Slag in your project is as follows (requires cmake >= 3.24)

 ```cmake
 #get slag library